-If you miss a midterm exam or the final exam and wish to write a make-up, you must have an original doctor's note demonstrating that you sought medical attention for an unavoidable reason.
-The note must include the doctor's name and a telephone number where I can contact her/him.
-If you miss an exam due to a medical emergency, the make-up exam must be written within one week (seven days) of the originally scheduled exam.
-If you do not write the missed exam within the seven day period, you will receive no grade (i.e., 0%) for it.

-If you do not complete the final exam prior to the grade-posting deadline (this may be sooner than a week after the final exam), and if you have a valid excuse for having missed the exam (see above), you will be awarded an "INC" grade which I will later change based on your final exam grade.
+If you miss a midterm exam or the final exam, and if you can provide valid documentation which explains your absence (as above), the make-up exam must be written within one week (seven days) of the originally scheduled exam.
+If you do not write the missed exam within the seven day grace period, you will receive no grade (i.e., 0%) for it.
+If you do not complete the final exam prior to the grade-posting deadline (this may be sooner than a week after the final exam), and if you have a valid excuse for having missed the exam, you will be awarded an "INC" grade which I will later change based on your final exam grade.
+Note for graduating seniors: an INC grade will likely delay graduation.